Content on this page was generated by AI and has not been manually reviewed.

 How do I troubleshoot DNS if a hostname isn’t resolving?

 Check that the hostname exists as an A/CNAME/MX record on the DNS server, verify the client is using the correct DNS server IP, confirm network connectivity to the DNS server, and ensure there are no typos in the hostname.
+How to determine if a discord server is public or private: discoverability, invites, and privacy settings 2026

 How can I simulate a multi-subnet DNS environment in Packet Tracer?